pmndrs/react-three-a11y/README.md

 #### `content`

-`cursor: default`
+Uses `cursor: default`.

 This role is meant to provide information to screen readers or to serve as a step for a user to navigate your site using Tab for instance.
 It's not meant to trigger anything on click or to be activable with the Keyboard.
 Therefore it won't show a pointer cursor on hover.

 #### `button`

-`cursor: pointer`
-Special attributes : activationMsg, deactivationMsg, pressedDescription This role is meant to emulate the behaviour of a button or a togglable button.
+Uses `cursor: pointer`.
+Special attributes: activationMsg, deactivationMsg, pressedDescription

+This role is meant to emulate the behaviour of a button or a togglable button.
 It will display a cursor pointer when your cursor is over the linked 3D object.
-It will call a function on click but also on any kind of action that would trigger a focused button ( Enter, Double-Tap .. ) It is also actionnable by user using a screen reader.
+It will call a function on click but also on any kind of action that would trigger a focused button (Enter, Double-Tap, ...).
+It is also actionnable by user using a screen reader.

 You can turn it into a button with aria-pressed by providing the following properties deactivationMsg, pressedDescription in addition to the usual description and activationMsg properties.

 #### `link`

-`cursor: pointer`
-`special attributes : href`
+Uses `cursor: pointer`.
+Special attributes: href.

 This role is meant to emulate the behaviour of a regular html link.
 It should be used in combination with something that will trigger navigation on click.
 Just like the button one, it is accessible to all kind of user.

 ```diff
 - Don't forget to provide the href attribute as he is required for screen readers to read it correctly !